chrislauyc/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+A session is stored inside the server and a session id is attached to the header of the http requests and responses, and the client is storing the session id.

+A session allows the server to have full control over the authentication However, it is also susceptable to hacking since the session id is attached automatically to the header.

+Extra security is added to protect from cross-origin requests but it also makes it difficult for mobile apps.

+A json web token is signed with a secret string in the server and sent to the client.
+The client will then need to attach the token in the header and the server will verify its validity.

+A downside of this is that the client controls the logging out since the client can be authenticated as long as a token is stored.

+cross-origin requests is much easier because as long as a valid token is sent, the user will be authenticated in the server

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+it hashes the password so that a user passwords are not immediately compromised if the database is hacked.
+Hashing is a one way function and the hashed password can only be obtained through guessing.
+This will take too much time for hackers to do.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are implementation specific and they are the tests on functions.

+Integration tests are for testing how each component of the software communicate with each other.

+End-to-end is testing the entire application, often by simulating end-users' actions

 4. How does _Test Driven Development_ change the way we write applications and tests?

+It is defined as the process of writing tests, writing code to pass the tests, then refactor the code, and finally passing the tests again.

+Refactoring is easier because bugs can be caught with tests

+starting with the end in mind so that the desired behavior can be clearly defined before the implementation of the code.